 KOMODO ISLAND TOUR – Day 4

-The guides each carried a long stick which they use to fend of the dragons if need be.
-About 5 mins in to the trek we came across a male komodo hanging out in his nest.
+The guides each carried a long stick which they use to fend off the dragons if need be.
+About 5 mins into the trek we came across a male komodo hanging out in his nest.
 He wasn’t bothered by us at all… just lay there lazily poking his forked tongue in and out.
 The guide was very informative about the life cycle of these giant lizards and it was interesting to learn all about it.
-Apparently they can reach up to speeds of 40 km/h (…yeah, as fast as Usain Bolt!) and their bite is deadly as they have a lot of bacteria in their mouths… enough to kill a human in a week.
+Apparently, they can reach up to speeds of 40 km/h (…yeah, as fast as Usain Bolt!) and their bite is deadly as they have a lot of bacteria in their mouths… enough to kill a human in a week.